main | files

 Tests:

 You will have at least a midterm and a final exam.
-There might also be a quiz or two.
+There will likely be a short quiz once or twice.

 In This Class: